How to Pray Better

 Let me share four lessons I’ve learned about prayer that may help you have better, more heartfelt communication with God.

-1. Set aside time every day for prayer.
+1. Pray better by setting aside time every day for prayer.

 I find that if I don’t deliberately make time for the most important things, they will not happen.
 How many times did I intend to take the kids fishing “when we can,” or take them to the swimming pool “a little later”?
 It isn’t for lack of desire or good intentions, but if time isn’t set aside for those things, they often just never happen.
 And it can be the same with prayer.